-To facilitate a cooperative and supportive relationship, the CFC recommends that the Santa Barbara Police Department (SBPD) designate a high-ranking individual within the SBPD to serve as a liaison.
+To facilitate a cooperative, collaborative, and supportive relationship, the CFC recommends that the Santa Barbara Police Department (SBPD) designate a high-ranking individual within the SBPD to serve as a liaison to the Civilian Oversight Board (COB).
 The liaison shall:

-- I. Serve as the point of contact for the Civilian Oversight Board (COB) - II.
-Respond to requests for relevant records - III.
-Notify the COB of important events and information - IV.
-Facilitate access to the Police Chief and/or other high-ranking SBPD employees - V. Answer questions from the COB, when needed - VI.
-Disseminate information from the COB meetings to the professional and sworn staff of the SBPD
+- I. Serve as the point of contact for the COB; - II.
+Respond to requests for relevant records; - III.
+Notify the COB of important events and information; - IV.
+Facilitate access to the Police Chief and/or other high-ranking SBPD employees; - V. Answer questions from the COB, when needed; and - VI.
+Disseminate information from the COB meetings to the professional and sworn staff of the SBPD.